aannara/basic-python/README.md

 ### The goal is to teach basic syntax, programming ideologies and writing quick scripts with Python.

+### By the end of the class you will be familiar with most Python concepts and will be ready to start coding in Python.

 ### The course instructor will be **Aadithya Varma**.

 <hr />